interlynk-io/sbomasm/README.md

 In the above command, the subject indicate the type of search to use, and the search parameter is the format of the search string.
 The format is
 `name (version)`.
 The name and version are required fields.

-### Things to know
+## Things to know
 - Edit never modifies the original SBOM, it creates a new SBOM with the modifications.
 - Every edit operation changes the serial number in CDX spec.
 - Edit attempts to write out the SBOM in the same format it was read in.
 Only SPDX rdf & xml cannot be serialized out.

-### Example
+## Example
 The primary use-case this was build for is to augment recently merged sboms or fix sboms which have know bad metadata.
 In your CICD pipeline once you merge two sboms using sbomasm, you would like to provide more metadata to its primary component to meet compliance standards. e.g you would like to add supplier, author, license data.

-Step 1: Merge the sboms
+`Step 1`: Merge the sboms
 ```sh
 sbomasm assemble -n "mega cdx app" -v "1.0.0" -t "application" -o final-product.cdx.json sbom1.json sbom2.json sbom3.json
 ```

-Step 2: Edit the document metadata add in 2 authors, a supplier, a tool, a license, a repository, and update the timestamp and write out the final sbom to a new sbom.
+`Step 2`: Edit the document metadata add in 2 authors, a supplier, a tool, a license, a repository, and update the timestamp and write out the final sbom to a new sbom.

 ```sh
 sbomasm edit --subject document --author "fred (fred@c.com)" --author "jane (jane@c.com)" --supplier "interlynk.io (https://interlynk.io)" --tool "sbomasm edit (v1.0.0)" --license "Apache-2.0 (https://www.apache.org/licenses/LICENSE-2.0.txt)" --repository "github.com/interlynk/cool-app" --timestamp" -o final-mod-product.json final-product.cdx.json
 ```

-Step 3: Edit the primary component, set its version to be the one provided by ENV, and also update its PURL as the sbom-generate wrote out a malformed one.
+`Step 3`: Edit the primary component, set its version to be the one provided by ENV, and also update its PURL as the sbom-generate wrote out a malformed one.

 ```sh
 sbomasm edit --subject primary-component --purl "pkg:golang/interlynk/cool-app@1.0.0" --version "$PRODUCT_VERSION" -o final-mod-primary-product.json final-mod-product.json
 ```

-Step 4: Edit some components which are missing license data, which we know it should be Apache-2.0
+`Step 4`: Edit some components which are missing license data, which we know it should be Apache-2.0

 ```bash
 edit_components() {